jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 357 Registrar and Deputy Registrars of Companies
 (1) There must be—each of whom must be appointed under the Public Service Act 2020.
   (a) a Registrar of Companies; and
-  (b) as many Deputy Registrars of Companies as may be necessary for the purposes of this Act and the Limited Partnerships Act 2008,—
+  (b) as many Deputy Registrars of Companies as may be necessary for the purposes of this Act, the Insolvency Practitioners Regulation Act 2019, and the Limited Partnerships Act 2008,—
-(2) Subject to the control of the Registrar a Deputy Registrar has and may exercise the powers, duties and functions of the Registrar under this Act, the Financial Reporting Act 2013, and the Limited Partnerships Act 2008.
+(2) Subject to the control of the Registrar a Deputy Registrar has and may exercise the powers, duties and functions of the Registrar under this Act, the Insolvency Practitioners Regulation Act 2019, the Financial Reporting Act 2013, and the Limited Partnerships Act 2008.
 (3) The fact that a Deputy Registrar exercises those powers, duties, or functions is conclusive evidence of the authority to do so.
 (4) The person holding office as Registrar of Companies under the Companies Act 1955 and every person holding office as a Deputy Registrar of Companies under that Act, immediately before the commencement of this Act, shall be deemed to have been appointed as Registrar of Companies or as a Deputy Registrar of Companies, as the case may be, in accordance with this section.